dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-slice-and-dice/index.md

 - Make it interactive, we are the customer in 2nd-Gen. Make them use this guide: https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1247150978/1.+Slice+Dice
 - We will give them the requirements
     - Data Access
-        - easytrade people have to access easytrade stuff
+        - teams should have access to their own aps
     - Partitioning
-        - easytrade has very low volume of logs & spans, no need for a bucket strategy
+        - easytravel logs are high volume, need a separate bucket, keep the default for the rest
     - Segmentation
-        - Customer wants a global easytrade filter so they can see easytrade entities, problems, synthetics & SLOs
+        - Customer wants a global apps filter so they can see entities, problems, synthetics & SLOs
     - Cost Control
-        - easytrade people want to see easytrade dynatrace costs
+        - costs allocation splitted by apps

 ### Discover 📐 Dimensions
 1. Copy the notebook: https://guu84124.apps.dynatrace.com/ui/document/v0/#share=06f00290-72b6-4a03-930d-5a7bf17de35e
 2. Find out dimensions (dimensions are what customers use as metadata for their entities) from:
-    - Host Groups List ("onPrem_easytrade_staging", dimensions will be platform: onPrem, bu:easytrade, environment:staging)
+    - Host Groups List ("k8s_multi_prod", dimensions will be platform: k8s, app:multi, environment:prod)
     - Tags rules, they will also find the "app" dimension

 Output of the exercise
 - platform
-- bu
 - enviroment
 - app